LeoNatan/LNPopupController/README.md

 For `UINavigationController` subclasses, the default dock view is the toolbar.
 For other classes, the popup bar is presented at the bottom of the screen.
 View controller subclasses can provide their own docking views.

-The framework attempts to correct the top and bottom layout guides of the container controller and its child controllers as the popup bar is presented and dismissed.
+The framework correctly maintains the safe area insets and guide of the container controller’s view and its child controllers, as the popup bar is presented and dismissed.

 The contents of the popup bar is built dynamically using the popup item objects (instances of the `LNPopupItem` class) associated with the popup content view controllers.
 To change the contents of the popup bar, you must therefore configure the popup items of your view controllers.

 Generally, it is recommended to present the popup bar on the outermost container controller.
-So if you have a view controller container in a navigation controller, which is in turn contained in a tab bar controller, it is recommended to present the popup bar on the tab bar controller.
+So if you have a view controller contained in a navigation controller, which is in turn contained in a tab bar controller, it is recommended to present the popup bar on the tab bar controller.

 Check the demo project for many common use cases of the framework in various scenarios.
 It contains examples in Swift and Objective C.